open-ephys/ONI/source/hw-spec/controller.rst

 The required characteristics of these channels are described in the following sections.
-A complete understanding of their use during software development requires an undersanding of the the :ref:`oni-api`.
+A complete understanding of their use during software development requires an understanding of the :ref:`oni-api`.

 .. _data-rd-chan: